4 Nov 2022

 Personal expenses paid for using the company money

-Business expenses are those that are incurred by the director pursuant to fulfilling their duties as a director.
+Business expenses are those that are incurred by the director under fulfilling their duties as a director.
 Other expenses will be considered personal expenses.

 It is important to make sure that you have evidence proving whether the expense is a business or personal one.
 This is especially important when the inland revenue government department inspects your account.